 As per the Sanskrit language, the word, ‘Panch’ means ‘Five’ and ‘Amrit’ means ‘The Elixir Of Gods’.

-Quintessentially speaking, Panchamrit has five main ingredients, yogurt, cow’s milk, honey, sugar, and ghee.
+Quintessentially speaking, Panchamrit has five main ingredients, yogurt, cow’s milk, honey, tulsi, and ghee.

 It is believed that Gods attained immortality after drinking Panchamrut.